AAFC-Bioinfo-AAC/template-repository/READMEv2.md

 ## Overview

-*Provide a high-level process summary with an optional pipeline diagram.*
+*Provide a high-level process summary with an optional pipeline diagram.
+Here the pipeline diagram was created using [Mermaid Diagramming and charting tool](https://mermaid.js.org/).
+The Mermaid code can be tested [here](https://www.mermaidchart.com/play)*

 This project implements a generic pipeline for data ingestion, processing, and analysis.
 It can be customized to suit different types of workflows.